Myra Molloy: Career

 Since winning the competition in 2011, Molloy has performed regularly with the Siam Sinfonietta Orchestra and Bangkok Opera.
-She regularly sings at major events including The Thai National Film Awards, The British Embassy Celebration of Queen Elizabeth II’s birthday, The Asia-Pacific ICT Awards, numerous music festivals and concerts, and regularly at corporate events for major international companies including Rolls-Royce, Samsung, Johnson & Johnson, Shiseido, and many more.
+She regularly sings at major events including The Thai National Film Awards, The British Embassy Celebration of Queen Elizabeth II's birthday, The Asia-Pacific ICT Awards, numerous music festivals and concerts, and regularly at corporate events for major international companies including Rolls-Royce, Samsung, Johnson & Johnson, Shiseido, and many more.

-Molloy has performed in Paris, China, Singapore, Thailand, and the United States singing in different languages including English, Thai, Chinese, German, French, Italian, Spanish and Latin.
+Molloy has performed in Paris, China, Singapore, Thailand, and the United States singing in different languages including English, Thai, Chinese, German, French, Italian, Spanish, and Latin.
 She enjoys singing classical, pop, musical theatre, and jazz.

-In 2012 she landed her first major theatrical role, the young Reya in the sold-out run of Reya the Musical, based on a popular work of Thai fiction by Thaithow Sucharitkul, music by Somtow Sucharitkul.
+In 2012, she landed her first major theatrical role, the young Reya in Reya the Musical.

 Molloy placed sixth in Season 1 of Rising Star USA on August 17, 2014, at age 16.

-In 2016 Molloy played the character Wish in HBO Asia’s original series Halfworlds II.
+In 2016, Molloy played the character Wish in HBO Asia's original series Halfworlds II.
 She also co-wrote and performed several songs for the series.

-In November 2016, Molloy performed the speaking and singing voice of Moana in the Thai version of the Walt Disney Studios animated film.
+In November 2016, Molloy performed the speaking and singing voice of the title character in the Thai version of the 2016 film Moana.
 In 2024, she reprised the role in its sequel.

-Molloy graduated summa cum laude from Berklee College of Music in Boston Massachusetts, majoring in singing and songwriting.
-She was a merit scholarship student.

-Molloy was the alternate for Kim in the 2018-19 US Broadway Tour of Miss Saigon.
-On screen she’s played Mara Chamberlain on the Freeform series The Bold Type and Quinn in movie He’s All That on Netflix.
+Molloy was the alternate for Kim in the 2018–19 US Broadway Tour of Miss Saigon.
+She played Mara Chamberlain on the Freeform series The Bold Type and Quinn in the Netflix film He's All That.

-On April 1, 2025, Myra made history as the first Thai person cast to play a leading role in a Broadway musical as Eurydice in the critically acclaimed musical Hadestown at the Walter Kerr Theatre in New York.
+On April 1, 2025, Myra was cast as Eurydice in the critically acclaimed musical Hadestown at the Walter Kerr Theatre in New York.
 Myra began her run on May 6, 2025.
+Molloy was the first Thai person cast to play a leading role in a Broadway musical.

+In 2026, Molloy was cast as Sonya, one of the lead roles in Hayley Kiyoko's film Girls Like Girls.
+The film was released in June 2026.

+In February 2026, Netflix announced that Molloy joined the cast of the mystery-thriller series Untamed (TV series) for its second season, playing Addy Hale, a recurring character.